debian-setup

 You may notice the discard mount option for SSD drive.

-Drive Mount Point Type Size Mount Options Other
+Drive Mount Point Type Size Mount Options Typical Usage Note

 sdb (1 TB spinning) SWAP 128 GB

-RAID10 /samba EXT4 4 TB relatime, nodev, nosuid, noexec largefile
+RAID10 /samba EXT4 4 TB relatime, nodev, nosuid, noexec largefile4

-Drive Mount Point Type Size Mount Options Other
+Drive Mount Point Type Size Mount Options Typical Usage Note

 sdb (2 TB spinning) SWAP 196 GB 128 GB memory

-RAID10 /samba EXT4 4 TB relatime, nodev, nosuid, noexec largefile
+RAID10 /samba EXT4 4 TB relatime, nodev, nosuid, noexec largefile4

 Finally it lets you review the partitions.
 Scroll to the bottom of the review list, choose Finish partitioning and write changes to disk.